anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Some people go to priests; others to poetry; I to my friends.
+Quote: I am always doing that which I cannot do, in order that I may learn how to do it.

-By: Virginia Woolf
+By: Pablo Picasso